 Today, the Hershey team continues to work with Cass to effect ongoing improvements.
 “We make refinements to the system just about every year – it keeps getting better,” Adair said.
 Hershey’s current area of focus is the inbound process.
 Overall, Cass takes over much of the workload so that, despite its large volumes of freight, Hershey has just two internal staff members that handle exceptions and rejects.
-Required accounts payable resources are minimal because cost allocations are systematically allocated to the proper account codes; the Cass system applies Hershey’s rules to eliminate manual coding.
+Required accounts payable resources are minimal because the freight invoice management process results in systematic cost allocations; the Cass system applies Hershey’s rules to eliminate manual coding.

 Cass works with Hershey to ensure that its freight audit and payment process is well integrated with Hershey’s enterprise systems.
 Most recently, Hershey was able to completely eliminate a separate data warehouse that was used to track freight costs.
 “Now data from Cass feeds a centralized data warehouse in SAP, giving us better, company-wide visibility to our freight costs,” Adair commented.